-Civil Service law enforcement and corrections officer testing is extremely competitive in New Jersey.
-The New Jersey Civil Service Commission (NJCSC) only offers the open competitive tests known as the Law Enforcement Examination (LEE) and the New Jersey State Correction Officer Recruit Examination every two to three years.
-The long time period between exam administrations contributes to the necessity of properly preparing for such a limited opportunity to achieve a top score.
-Proper preparation can provide a candidate with a very high score and a career in law enforcement, while failing to properly prepare can effectively shut a candidate out for several years.
+Throughout the Unites States, law enforcement and corrections officer testing is extremely competitive.
+Depending upon the specific jurisdiction, open competitive tests are intermittently offered every one to five years apart.
+This leaves very little opportunity for an aspiring candidate to compete for a position in law enforcement.
+The entry-level written examination serves as the competitive gateway to a law enforcement career.
+Merely passing the exam is not good enough.
+The extended time period between exam administrations contributes to the necessity of properly preparing for such a limited opportunity to achieve a top score and get hired.
+Proper preparation can provide a candidate with a very high score, and ultimately, a career in law enforcement.
+Preparation increases the likelihood of success, while failing to properly prepare can effectively shut a candidate out for several years.

-The core mission of Critical Concepts & Strategies (CCS) is to utilize the most advanced and effective exam preparation strategies available to provide CCS students with the essential knowledge, skills, and abilities (KSAs) to achieve the highest score possible on the New Jersey Law Enforcement Examination (LEE) and the New Jersey State Correction Officer Recruit Examination.
-The dedicated staff at Critical Concepts & Strategies is committed to utilizing the most advanced research and techniques to provide each and every student with the benefits of Dr. Paprota’s more than 23 years of exam preparation experience.
+The core mission of Critical Concepts & Strategies (CCS) is to utilize the most advanced and effective exam preparation strategies available to provide CCS students with the essential knowledge, skills, and abilities (KSAs) to achieve the highest score possible on their entry-level law enforcement examination.
+The dedicated staff at Critical Concepts & Strategies is committed to utilizing the most advanced research and techniques to provide each and every student with the benefits of Dr. Paprota’s more than 25 years of exam preparation experience.
 From the design of the class materials and instruction to the use of advanced Scantron scoring equipment and sophisticated scoring software, every aspect of the CCS program is geared toward student success.
-In-class formal examinations provide each student with a personal understanding of their individual strengths and weaknesses, while the take-home practice materials and practice exams along with special refresher sessions ensure that each student fully understands the course material.
+In-class, formal examinations provide each student with a personal understanding of his or her individual strengths and weaknesses, while the take-home practice materials and practice exams along with special refresher sessions ensure that each student fully understands the course material.
 Dr. Paprota leaves no room for misunderstanding, so each CCS student reaches his or her maximum potential.

-As the premier entry-level law enforcement exam preparation company in New Jersey, Critical Concepts & Strategies (CCS) was founded by Dr. David A. Paprota to provide New Jersey law enforcement candidates with the most effective exam preparation training possible.
-Dr. Paprota serves an active chief of police with over 25 years of law enforcement experience.
-Dr. Paprota has over 23 years of formal experience training candidates for the New Jersey Civil Service Commission (NJCSC) Law Enforcement Examination (LEE) and the New Jersey State Correction Officer Recruit Examination.
-His formal research and education at Seton Hall University specifically focused on three-factor psychometric testing which is the form of testing utilized in entry-level law enforcement.
-Dr. Paprota’s formal educational credentials, experience in exam preparation, and success in training law enforcement candidates are unmatched in New Jersey.
+As the premier entry-level law enforcement exam preparation company, Critical Concepts & Strategies (CCS) was founded by Dr. David A. Paprota to provide law enforcement candidates with the most effective exam preparation training possible.
+Dr. Paprota served as a chief of police with over 27 years of law enforcement experience and formally retired from law enforcement in 2016.
+Dr. Paprota has over 25 years of formal experience training candidates for the sophisticated, multi-factor psychometric examinations used for entry-level law enforcement.
+His formal research and education at Seton Hall University specifically focused on multi-factor psychometric testing which is the form of testing utilized in entry-level law enforcement.
+Dr. Paprota’s formal educational credentials, experience in exam preparation, and success in training law enforcement candidates are unmatched in the exam preparation industry.

-As the Executive Director of CCS, Dr. Paprota ensures that only the most effective educational techniques and materials are utilized in the entry level law enforcement examination program.
+As the Executive Director of CCS, Dr. Paprota ensures that only the most effective educational techniques and materials are utilized in the entry-level law enforcement examination program.
 Only the most respected and credentialed instructors are permitted to teach a CCS course.
-Dr. Paprota has personally trained over 15,000 law enforcement candidates and incumbents in New Jersey, Pennsylvania, and New York over the past 20 years.
+Dr. Paprota has personally trained over 17,000 law enforcement candidates and incumbents in New Jersey, Pennsylvania, and New York over the past 25 years.

-Dr. David A. Paprota began his law enforcement career in 1989 working as a special officer with the Beach Haven Police Department.
+Dr. David A. Paprota began his law enforcement career in 1989 working as a special officer with the Beach Haven Police Department in New Jersey.
 He attended the Ocean County Police Academy, Class #54, in 1990 where he graduated #1 overall in his class.
-He joined the Tinton Falls Police Department in 1991 after finishing #1 on both the written and the physical open-competitive examination.
+He joined the Tinton Falls Police Department in 1991 after finishing #1 on both the written and the physical open-competitive examinations.
 He transferred to the Lacey Township Police Department in 1992.

 Dr. Paprota was promoted to Sergeant in 1998 after achieving the highest exam score in the State of New Jersey.
 He was then promoted to Lieutenant in 2001 after again achieving the highest exam score in the State of New Jersey.
 Likewise, after achieving the highest exam score in the State of New Jersey, he was promoted to the rank of Captain in 2005.
 Dr. Paprota was ultimately promoted to the rank of Chief of Police in March of 2013.

 In 2000 through 2012, Dr. Paprota served as the vice-president and co-owner of the largest and most successful law enforcement training company in the State of New Jersey.
-With over 20 years of training experience, after training over 15,000 candidates, Dr. Paprota has decided to focus exclusively on entry level law enforcement training with the formation of Critical Concepts & Strategies (CCS).
-Candidates who do their research will find that CCS is the top entry-level law enforcement training program in New Jersey.
+With over 25 years of training experience and after training over 17,000 candidates, Dr. Paprota is now focusing exclusively on entry-level law enforcement training with the formation of Critical Concepts & Strategies (CCS).
+In 2016, Dr. Paprota formally retired from law enforcement to focus on the continuing research and development necessary to maintain the top entry-level preparation program possible.
+Candidates who do their research will find that CCS is by far the best entry-level law enforcement training program.